-Liquid chromatography mass spectrometry (LC-MS) is an analytical method that combines the advantages from both liquid chromatography and mass spectrometry.
+Liquid chromatography mass spectrometry (LC-MS) is an analytical method that combines the advantages from both, liquid chromatography and mass spectrometry.
 In combining these two techniques, identification of different substances within a test sample is accomplished.
-The field of application for the LC-MS is wide-ranging, for example, clinical analysis and analysis of food, environment and pharmaceutical residues.
+The field of application for the LC-MS is versatile, for example, clinical analysis, analysis of food, environmental and pharmaceutical residues.

 - Different vacuum pressures in different stages

 - High reliability